TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/home.md

 title: Home
 description: >-
   The Gender, Sexuality, and Women’s Studies program explores gender, sexuality, race, and other identities.
   Housed in the College of Liberal Arts, this is an interdisciplinary program at Temple University.
   View our academic offerings and earn a BA, Minor, or Certificate.
 keywords: 'gender, sexuality, academic offerings, BA, minor, certificate, accelerated degree'
 # custom variables
+promotion-table: true
+sidebar: false
 feature: true
 feature-title: Our Program
 feature-image: media/hero_bg.png